yugr/rust-slides/materials/materials.md

   * Discussed various topics: profiles, state of the language, etc.
   * No discussion of performance
   * More materials: added one more post by Herb
-- WG21 proposal: Standard library hardening: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p3471r4.html
+- P3471: Standard library hardening: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p3471r4.html
   * Status: DONE (20m)
   * Based on C++ hardening work
   * In general repeats LLVM RFCs
-  * Proposes to add special Hardened Preconditions to spec
+  * Proposes to add special Hardened Preconditions to Standard (accepted for C++26)
   * Some useful discussions in FAQ:
     + Admits that checks are not exhaustive:
-  * More materials: no new links
 > [some] precondition[s] can only be checked for some containers and not others
     + Omitted checks: `erase` methods, associative containers, limited checking of algorithms, `valarray` (planned to cover in dedicated papers...)
+  * More materials: no new links
 - Legacy Safety: The Wrocław C++ Meeting: https://cor3ntin.github.io/posts/profiles/
   * Status: DONE (20m)
   * Confirms that effort is due to US government's recommendations